szabgab/slides/python/boolean.md

 {id: exercise-compare-strings}

 * Create a file called **bool_compare_strings.py**
+* You can use the `len()` function to get the length of the string.
 * Ask the user to enter two strings
-* Then ask the user to select if she wants to compare them based on ASCII or based on their length
+* Then ask the user to select if she wants to compare them based on Unicode or based on their length
 * Then tell us which one is bigger.

 ```
 Input a string: (user types string and ENTER)
 Input another string: (user types string and ENTER)
 How to compare:
-1) ASCII
+1) Unicode
 2) Length
 (user types 1 or 2 and ENTER)
 ```